Sillians/similarity-search-redis-vectorDatabase/README.md

 # Similarity Search Using SentenceTransformer, and Redis as the Vector Database.
-(A Modular Vector Similarity Search Approach with Redis as the Vector Database.)
+(A Modular Asymmetric Vector Similarity Search Approach with Redis as the Vector Database.)

+## Overview of Semantic Search
+Semantic search seeks to improve search accuracy by understanding the semantic meaning of the search query and the corpus to search over.
+Semantic search can also perform well given synonyms, abbreviations, and misspellings, unlike keyword search engines that can only find documents based on lexical matches.

+The idea behind semantic search is to embed all entries in your corpus, whether they be sentences, paragraphs, or documents, into a vector space.
+At search time, the query is embedded into the same vector space and the closest embeddings from your corpus are found.
+These entries should have a high semantic similarity with the query.

+### Symmetric vs. Asymmetric Semantic Search

+- For symmetric semantic search your query and the entries in your corpus are of about the same length and have the same amount of content.
+- For asymmetric semantic search, you usually have a short query (like a question or some keywords) and you want to find a longer paragraph answering the query.

-### Overview of Vector Databases
+## Overview of Vector Databases
 A vector database stores, manages and indexes high-dimensional vector data.
 Data points are stored as arrays of numbers called “vectors,” which are clustered based on similarity.
 This design enables low-latency queries, making it ideal for AI applications.